Good Friday: Cleric urges Christians to emulate Christ’s life of sacrifice - Nigeria Today

 The cleric emphasised that Jesus filled the gap between God and man at the cross as He took our sins upon Himself.

-“So we must put and plants the crosses in the centre of all that concerns us and identify with the grace we have received of God”, he said.
+“So we must put and plant the cross in the centre of all that concerns us and identify with the grace we have received of God”, he said.

 The clergyman also prayed for Nigeria and the leaders, urging God to restore peace to the North.

-The post Good Friday: Cleric urges Christians to emulate Christ’s life of sacrifice appeared first on Vanguard News.
+The post Good Friday: Cleric urges Christians to emulate Christ’s life of sacrifice appeared first on BusinessDay : News you can trust.

 Follow us on twitter @NigeriaTodayNG